poojaanbu0/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Upload the file to your compiler.
-2. Type the required program.
-3. Print the program.
+1.Start the program.
+2.import numpy as np.
+3.Give the header to the data.
+4.Find the profit of population.
+5.Plot the required graph for both for Gradient Descent Graph and Prediction Graph.
-4. End the program.
+6.End the program.

 ## Program:
 ```